 Your Writing Mentor Liz Monument

-Work closely with writer, editor and writing coach Liz Monument
+Work closely with writer, editor and writing coach Liz Monument.

 Liz is a writer, editor and writing coach working with all kinds of fiction, from sci-fi to historical.
 Her first two novels are science fiction; her third is a literary genre-fusion, written for a PhD in Creative Writing.
 Prior to becoming a full-time novelist and script editor, Liz taught in the creative arts field for 22 years.
+She now works with a wide range of clients, including Jericho Writers and HarperCollins.

-Specialises in: dystopian, science fiction, historical, fantasy, literary fusions, and anything quirky or genre-bending.
+Specialises in: Dystopian, science fiction, historical, fantasy, literary fusions, and anything quirky or genre-bending.

 Liz provides tuition for our Mentoring Service.